ginatrapani/narrowthegap/data/README.md

 ## Data Explorations

+Important note: According to the BLS, 2011 data is not "strictly comparable" to 2020 data:

+> Effective with January 2020 data, occupations reflect the introduction of the 2018 Census occupational classification system, derived from the 2018 Standard Occupational Classification (SOC).
+No historical data have been revised.
+Data for 2020 are not strictly comparable with earlier years.

+Therefore, the following comparisons are for fun and education, but not endorsed by actual data scientists.

-- Any occupations where women and men made exactly the same / i.e., cents_to_dollar is 100 in 2020?
+- Any occupations where women and men made exactly the same / i.e., cents_to_dollar is 100 in 2021?
-  Yes for 1 occupation, Compliance officers
+  Yes for 2 occupations, Teaching assistants & purchasing agents

 ```
 SELECT
 	o.id,
 	o.name,
-	wg2020.cents_to_dollar AS wg2020_cents_to_dollar,
+	wg2021.cents_to_dollar AS wg2021_cents_to_dollar,
-	wg2020.year
+	wg2021.year
 FROM
-	wage_gaps wg2020
+	wage_gaps wg2021
-	INNER JOIN occupations o ON wg2020.occupation_id = o.id
+	INNER JOIN occupations o ON wg2021.occupation_id = o.id
 WHERE
-	wg2020.cents_to_dollar = 100
+	wg2021.cents_to_dollar = 100
-	AND wg2020.year = 2020
+	AND wg2021.year = 2021
 ```

-- Any gaps that we had data for in 2011 that we don't in 2020?
-9
+- Any gaps that we had data for in 2011 that we don't in 2021?
+10
-- Any gaps that we didn't have data for in 2011 that we do in 2020?
-12
+- Any gaps that we didn't have data for in 2011 that we do in 2021?
+15

 ```
 SELECT
 	o.id,
 	o.name,
 	wg2011.cents_to_dollar AS wg2011_cents_to_dollar,
-	wg2020.cents_to_dollar AS wg2020_cents_to_dollar
+	wg2021.cents_to_dollar AS wg2021_cents_to_dollar
 FROM
-	wage_gaps wg2020
+	wage_gaps wg2021
-	INNER JOIN wage_gaps wg2011 ON wg2011.occupation_id = wg2020.occupation_id
+	INNER JOIN wage_gaps wg2011 ON wg2011.occupation_id = wg2021.occupation_id
 	INNER JOIN occupations o ON wg2011.occupation_id = o.id
 WHERE
 	wg2011.cents_to_dollar IS NULL
-	AND wg2020.cents_to_dollar IS NOT NULL
+	AND wg2021.cents_to_dollar IS NOT NULL
 	AND wg2011.year = 2011
-	AND wg2020.year = 2020
+	AND wg2021.year = 2021
 ```

-- Are there any new occupations with gaps in 2020 not in the 2011 dataset?
+- Are there any new occupations with gaps in 2021 not in the 2011 dataset?
-  Yes, 158!
+  Yes, 33!

 ```
 SELECT
     o.id,
     o.name,
-    wg2020.cents_to_dollar
+    wg2021.cents_to_dollar
 FROM
-	wage_gaps wg2020
+	wage_gaps wg2021
 INNER JOIN
 	occupations o
 ON
-	o.id = wg2020.occupation_id
+	o.id = wg2021.occupation_id
 WHERE
 	o.name NOT IN
 	( SELECT o2011.name